EolnMsuk/SkipCord-2/README.md

 - **Create Discord Bot**
   - Create a discord bot via https://discord.com/developers/applications
   - Enable “Message Content Intent”, “Server Members Intent” and "Presence Intent" under the “Bot” tab.
-  - Note your bot token (you’ll soon store this in the `.env` file in your bot folder).
+  - Save your bot token and Client ID (you’ll need these).
   - Go to https://discordapi.com/permissions.html#1088840794048 and replace Client ID to use link to invite bot to your server.

 ## 2) Project Folder & Files